rincondf/CM_prediction/README.md

-"Moth_Capture_Fahrenheit.R" is the moth capture model in F "Phenology_Celsius.R" is the phenology-based model in C "Phenology_Fahrenheit.R" is the phenology-based model in F "Convert.R" contents handy and required functions to convert from Celsius degree-days to Fahrenheit and vice versa
+"Moth_Capture_Fahrenheit.R" is the moth capture model in F "Phenology_Celsius.R" is the phenology-based model in C "Phenology_Fahrenheit.R" is the phenology-based model in F "Functions.R" contents all required functions